marianpekar/Cardamom.js/docs/index.md

 * compare.next
 * compare.previous

-To see how it works try in on the first and the second card from standard 52-cards deck.
+To see how it works try in on the first and the second card from standard 52 cards deck.

 ```javascript
 let standard_deck = Cardamom.CreateDeckWithOffset(4, 13, 1, 2);